lindluni/actions-variable-groups/README.md

         repo: variable-groups
         groups: |
-          projectAlpha/variables # This is a path in the lindluni/variable-groups repository, so all variable group files in the directory will be injected projectBeta/variables/nodejs.yml # This is a file in the lindluni/variable-groups repository, so only variable groups in the file will be injected projectGamma/variables/golang.yml # This is a file in the lindluni/variable-groups repository, so only variable groups in the file will be injected
+          projectAlpha/variables # This is a path in the lindluni/variable-groups repository, so all variable group files in the directory will be injected projectAlpha/variables@main # TSame as above, but references a specific version via branch projectBeta/variables/nodejs.yml # This is a file in the lindluni/variable-groups repository, so only variable groups in the file will be injected projectBeta/variables/nodejs.yml@v1.0.0 # Same as above, but references a specific version via tag projectGamma/variables/golang.yml # This is a file in the lindluni/variable-groups repository, so only variable groups in the file will be injected projectGamma/variables/golang.yml@9969a43ca477571f91073abf66dfceaf1d3d069a # Same as above, but references a specific version via commit
     - name: Print Environment
       run: env | sort
 ```